Here's What to Know About California's New Face Mask Rules Ahead of the June 15 Reopening

-Fully vaccinated people in California can stop wearing masks next week in most settings.
+Fully vaccinated people in California can stop wearing masks this week in most settings.

 In late May, the department’s director said that dramatically lower virus cases and increasing vaccinations mean it’s safe for the state to remove nearly all restrictions June 15.
 California was the first state to issue sweeping shutdown orders to battle the pandemic in March 2020.